FahadAlMutairi5/es-change-feed-plugin/README.md

 * `*` All indices, types or documents
 * `id[,id]*` List of specific indices, types or documents

+Only for index_pattern, prefixes are matched. e.g. my-index-* would match anything which starts with my-index-

 So for example:

 `*` will match everything.
 This is the default value